Hearty, Healthy Grain Dishes

 This attractive dish has a subtle sweet flavor and the crunch of toasted walnuts.
 Double this recipe for a great winter holiday grain dish—it’s perfect for Thanksgiving or Christmas dinners.
 Recipe adapted from Vicki’s Vegan Kitchen by Vicki Chelf ©2011, Square One Publishing, reprinted by permission. more→

-For this delightful stuffed eggplant dish you can use regular couscous, or try it with Israeli couscous, as shown in the photo.
+For this delightful couscous stuffed eggplant, you can use regular couscous, or try it with Israeli couscous, as shown in the photo.
 Regular couscous has more of the look and feel of a grain; Israeli couscous more like a tiny pasta.
 If you’re looking for a gluten-free variation, you can substitute quinoa, which is also excellent in this preparation. more→

 Mujaddarah, a traditional Middle Eastern dish, is sometimes made with rice, and sometimes with cracked wheat (bulgur).
 The grain is combined with lentils and lots of onions browned by olive oil.
 Like many simple classics, it’s delicious.
 Serve with Fattouche Salad and a steamed green vegetable for an easy meal.
 Though they’re the least traditional to use in this (brown lentils are the usual) I like to make this with black beluga lentils for the visual contrast. more→